Modool/MDOperations/README.md

 * Installation with Carthage

 ```
-github "Modool/MDOperationQueue" ~> 1.0.0
+github "Modool/MDOperations" ~> 1.0.0
 ```

 * Manual Import

 ```
-drag “MDOperationQueue” directory into your project
+drag “MDOperations” directory into your project

 ```